damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 Try to have them harmonically aligned with the title, which overlays the background image in both cases.

+To crop the image, use the size of 1275x750 px.
+To align the background image with the title overlay, use the widescreen proportion, if necessary.

 #### Creating GIFs
 {: .no_toc}